 These typically comprise around half a dozen criteria essential to every role in order to achieve success.
 Be specific on what is required; rather than the years of experience in a position, focus on the actual objectives of the job.
 Attention to detail at this stage will reap rewards when it comes to candidate assessment and screening.

 Consider future potential rather than current experience.

 Opening your search up to candidates who have overachieved in their present job despite their lack of experience or particular skillset will often result in some outstanding applicants.
 If in doubt, consult your recruiter on the quality of the available talent pool.
 If you haven't yet, check out our tips on how to re-write your job description and the right applicants.

 What does success look like in this role?

-What are the key traits of your to performers and how do they correspond to your current vacancy?
-Evaluate their technical and soft skills to enable the recruiter to fine tune the candidate profile and the search process.
+What are the key traits of your performers and how do they correspond to your current vacancy?
+Evaluate their technical and soft skills to enable the recruiter to fine-tune the candidate profile and the search process.
 If this isn't something you've thought about, perhaps consider these 7 easy ways to measure employee performance.

 Interview all of the shortlist.